 What is a VPN?

 A Virtual Private Network (VPN) is a method of applying extra security and privacy to public and private networks.
-Typically, VPNs are used for protecting Sensitive Data and to enable computers in a remote environment to connect to the enterprise network.
+Typically, VPNs are used to protect sensitive data and enable computers in a remote environment to connect to the enterprise network.
 Instead of using a dedicated, real-world connection such as an Ethernet connection, a VPN uses secure, encrypted, “virtual” connections routed through the Internet from the University of Michigan-Flint private network to the remote computer.

 These virtual connections are created, maintained, and monitored by a software client called Pulse Secure.
 Pulse Secure is available to students, faculty, and staff who use Windows 8/10 or macOS.
 Pulse Secure also has mobile apps for smartphones as well.

 To make use of the University's VPN service, download and install the Pulse Secure client.
 Once you've installed the software, enter the service's networking information into the client, and authenticate that connection with your uniqname